Transgene And NEC Present First Clinical Benefits Of Neoantigen Cancer Vaccine, TG4050, In Head & Neck Cancer At AACR 2024

 NEC Corporation has established itself as a leader in the integration of IT and network technologies while promoting the brand statement of“Orchestrating a brighter world.”
 NEC enables businesses and communities to adapt to rapid changes taking place in both society and the market as it provides for the social values of safety, security, fairness and efficiency to promote a more sustainable world where everyone has the chance to reach their full potential.

-For more information, visit NEC at and NEC's AI Drug Development Business at href="" rel="nofollow" target="_blank" title="">
+For more information, visit NEC at and NEC's AI Drug Development Business at /en/global/solutions/ai-drug/

 Disclaimer